Skip to main content

 Petabytes Per Second (PB/s) to Exabits Per Second (Ebps) Converter

-Type a value into the Petabytes Per Second (PB/s) field to convert to Exabits Per Second (Ebps).
+Type your transfer speed in the input field to find Exabits Per Second (Ebps) equivalent of your Petabyte Per Second (PB/s) value.
 1 PB/s = 0.008 Ebps, covering both bit-based and byte-based transfer rate units.

 Convert Petabytes Per Second to Exabits Per Second